alex-x-o/Vampelvis/README.md

 The game was developed in C++, and is based on [the engine](https://github.com/sobajic/MATFGame) developed for this course.
 The engine itself relies on [SDL2](https://www.libsdl.org/download-2.0.php).

+##Download

+The compiled game can be downloaded [here](http://alas.matf.bg.ac.rs/~ai16254/Vampelvis.zip).
+If you get any errors when executing Vampelvis.exe, make sure you have Visual C++ installed on your computer.
+You can download Visual C++ from the offical [Microsoft website](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 ## Screenshots :video_game:

 ![MainMenu](Screenshots/MainMenu.png)